FISCO-BCOS/FISCO-BCOS-DOC/index.rst

 So, what is FISCO BCOS?
 It is a platform/community with software developers building blockchain frameworks and solutions.

-The open source license for FISCO BCOS is GPL3.0 .
+The open source license for FISCO BCOS is GPL3.0, see `LICENSE <https://github.com/FISCO-BCOS/FISCO-BCOS>`_ for details..

 .. toctree::